edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 for secrets management, ensuring secure encryption, storage, and access to sensitive data.
 The tool ensures seamless and automated secret management, reducing manual effort while maintaining security best practices.

+> All RMK commands related to the secrets management can be found under the [rmk secret](../../commands.md#secret)
+> command category.

 The functionality in RMK is divided into two key areas:

 1. **Working with secrets keys** – Managing encryption keys used for encrypting and decrypting secrets.